troyyxk/image_recognition_application/back_end/back_end/README.md

 The documentation of APIs is HERE.

+## Admin site
+Django comes with a default admin site for you to manage data in the database.
+To access the admin site, visit [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/) and login with the superuser's credentials.

+Remember that to manage your custom `models` in the admin site, you need to register them in `admin.py` first.

 ## If you need to add / delete / alter a field in `models.py`
 After you make your changes to that file, execute the following commands to apply your changes.